kev-fung/kev-fung.github.io/_posts/2024-09-12-exploding-infinities.markdown

 Initially I thought it was a difference in how random seeds defaulted based on the internal implementation we used for regression.
 Fixing it did not work.
 I injected logs throughout the system, trying to understand the data at each step of the flow, perhaps the data IO step corrupted the model inputs or there was a division of zero happening due to numerical precision?
 Only at the modelling step I discovered the models had extremely high condition numbers!

 The workflow was using an internal component that transformed the dataset to keep only a large group of one hot encoded features to predict the target labels.
 The result was a highly sparse, massive columnar dataset with many duplicated rows (and each with a different label!).
-The models were solved via OLS, where its implementation calculated the pseudo-inverse of the matrix - thus it was attempting to solve an extremely ill-conditioned matrix and this was naturally producing numerical instability down to the machine level precision in its calculations.
+The models were solved via OLS, where its implementation calculated the pseudo-inverse of the matrix - thus it was attempting to solve an extremely ill-conditioned matrix and this was naturally producing numerical instability down to the machine level precision in its calculations!

+The objective of the workflow was to predict the weights for every combination of categorical variables, rather than the label data - this was effectively an inverse problem we were trying to solve.

 ###### Controlling the explosion